darrenburns/textual-autocomplete/README.md

 As shown in the quickstart, you can wrap the Textual builtin `Input` widget with `AutoComplete`, and supply a `Dropdown`.
 The `AutoComplete` manages communication between the `Input` and the `Dropdown`.

 The `Dropdown` is the widget you see on screen, as you type into the input.

+The `DropdownItem`s contain up to 3 columns.
+All must contain a "main" column, which is the central column used in the filtering.
+They can also optionally contain a left and right metadata column.

 ### Supplying data to `Dropdown`